Countdown Numbers Game Solver

 There are game policy switches in the code for turning on or off validity checks for the numbers list and for setting its acceptable length.
 The range of acceptable target values can be specified.
 The minimum must be 1 or more.
 A maximum of 0 is interpreted as unlimited.
 The maximum distance between result and target that makes a solution interesting can be set.

-There are constants for enabling or disabling solution sub-calculation merging (both types) and heuristic scoring.
-The user score heuristic can be tuned (but the distance score heuristic needs work in this respect).
+There are constants for enabling or disabling solution sub-calculation merging (both types) and for tuning the heuristic scores.
 Over-complex solutions may be shown or excluded.
-Quite a few solution display options can be changed if desired.
+Quite a few solution display options can be changed.

 Speed